newaetech/tracewhisperer/trace_noise.md

 unprotected AES implementation; in this case, we see no significant different in the number of traces required for a successful attack.

-Finally, note that if the PhyWhisperer platform must be used, and the tracing noise is problematic, the noise can easily be "removed" by running the target operation twice: first with debug tracing enabled, then with debug tracing disabled to capture the power trace.
+Finally, note that if the PhyWhisperer or ChipWhisperer-Husky platform must be used, and the tracing noise is problematic, the noise can easily be "removed" by running the target operation twice: first with debug tracing enabled, then with debug tracing disabled to capture the power trace.
 (This assumes that the *exact* same operation can be repeated twice and that the target behaves identically on repeated runs.)